tensorworksio/cgrad/README.md

 - Anonymous tensor Segfault when using recursive tensor_free

 ### Features
-- Move movement ops to ops & define grad
+- Tests for movement ops
-- tensor_cat requires many children if requires_grad
-- Reduce operator for specific axes (require slices)
+- Reduce operator for specific axes
 - Matmul operator as a combination of sum, add and reshape ideally
 - Pooling operators
 - Conv operator as a specific case of pool operator